danmasta/csv/README.md

 `delimeter` | *`string`* | Which characer to use for delimeters.
 Default is `,` `quote` | *`string`* | Which characer to use for quotes.
 Default is `"` `cb` | *`function`* | Function to call when ready to flush a complete row.
 Used only for the `Parser` class.
 If you implement a custom parser you will need to include a cb function.
 Default is `_.noop`
-`buffer` | *`boolean`* | If `true`, parses data in buffer mode.
-Streams and strings are parsed directly as buffers instead of converting to a string.
-There are performance implications because `.slice` and `.concat` are ~200x slower for buffers than for strings.
+`buffer` | *`boolean`* | If `true`, uses a string decoder to parse buffers.
+This is set automatically with convenience methods, but will need to be set on custom parser instances.
 Default is `false`
 `encoding` | *`string`* | Which encoding to use when parsing rows in buffer mode.
 This doesn't matter if using strings or streams not in buffer mode.
 Default is `utf8`

 ### Methods
 Name | Description
 -----|------------
 `Parser(opts)` | Low level Parser class for generating a custom csv parser instance `parse(str, opts)` | Synchronous parse function.
-Accepts a string and optional options object, returns an array of parsed rows
+Accepts a string or buffer and optional options object, returns an array of parsed rows
-`stream(opts)` | Returns a transform stream used to parse csv data from strings or buffers `promise(str, opts)` | Accepts a string to parse and optional options object.
+`stream(opts)` | Returns a transform stream used to parse csv data from strings or buffers `promise(str, opts)` | Accepts a string or buffer to parse and optional options object.
 Returns a promise that resolves with an array of parsed rows

 ## Examples
 Use CRLF line endings